 Accidents and injuries can happen at any time anywhere, for any number of reasons.
 This makes it essential that everyone involved with horses – grooms, trainers, riders, drivers, coaches – learn how to administer first aid and how to do so safely.
 When minutes count, we need to know how to make the most of every second.

-This course from the University of Guelph covers an overview of first aid procedures and includes a focus on many common health conditions horse caregivers may encounter on a day-to-day basis.
-A goal of this course is to give caregivers the peace of mind knowing that we can step in and help our horse when needed until a professional arrives.
+This online course from the University of Guelph covers an overview of first aid procedures and includes a focus on many common health conditions horse caregivers may encounter on a day-to-day basis.
+A goal of this course is to give caregivers the peace of mind knowing how to step in and help the horse when needed until a professional arrives.

 - Principles of Triage

 - A.C.T.
 (Assess the Situation, Call for Help, Treat the Horse)

 - The “Do’s and Don’ts” of First Aid